Why Is Requesting Safer Agility Competition Surfaces for Our Dogs Controversial?

 The issue is simple.
 Either you want to continue to run on a surface with a higher percent risk of a crash and injury to the dogs, or you are on the dogs' side, wishing to push clubs and titling venues to surfaces that have a lower risk of a crash.
 You are either for added protection for your dog, or you aren't.
 I hate to be that blunt, but I don't see another, third option.

-Train - Don't Complain?
+Train Rather Than Complain?

 I hear the argument "train for a bad surface" given in defense of slippery surfaces all the time.
 The idea is that if your dog will be running on a slick surface regularly, then you mimic the surface in training and teach the dog how to be careful on that surface.